-These programs generally require a high school diploma, and may also require background checks and have minimum age requirements for admission.
-Some programs are offered partially online.
+These programs generally require a high school diploma, may require background checks and enrollment in a law enforcement program, and have minimum age requirements for admission.
+Some programs are also offered partially online.
+In addition, graduates who wish to work in law enforcement may have to meet requirements set by the agency they wish to work for.
+These requirements may include:

 Crime Scene Investigation Certificate